mgmt-59000-cc/aws-final-project-pipeline-instructions/extension-validation.md

 1. Go to AWS Console → Lambda
 2. Open your **CSV-to-JSON Lambda (Lambda 1)**
 3. Click **Code**
-4. Replace the existing code with the version in Step 4
+4. Replace the existing code with the version in Step 4 (below)

 ---